llvm/circt/docs/RationaleComb.md

 The following are considered "free" for area and latency concerns:

 1) `hw.constant`
-2) concatenation (including zero/sign extension) and truncation
+2) concatenation (including zero/sign extension idioms) and truncation
 3) `comb.and` and `comb.or` with a constant.
 4) Other similar operations that do not synthesize into hardware.